2014 Belgian federal election: Senate

 2014 marked the first year when the Senate was no longer directly elected, since the sixth state reform of 2011.
 Now, the regional parliaments elect 50 senators based on the results of the concurrent regional elections (the Flemish Parliament elects 29, the Parliament of the French Community elects ten, the Walloon Parliament elects eight, the Parliament of the Brussels-Capital Region elects two Francophone senators and the Parliament of the German-speaking Community elects one).
 The elected senators in turn co-opt 10 senators (six Dutch-speaking and four Francophone), making a total of 60 senators.

-The distributiuon of seats among parties resulted as following:
+The distribution of seats among parties resulted as following: